TheOneAndOnlyAtlas/Samsung-Debloater/README.md

 This debloater includes **five powerful debloat modes**:

+Full package lists for each mode can be seen in the main branch.

 ### 1️⃣ Full Debloat
 Removes **Samsung apps**, **Google apps**, **carrier apps**, and any other third-party packages you place in the list.